graphhopper/graphhopper/docs/core/profiles.md

   - profile: some_other_profile
 ```

-todonow: maybe rename to speed_mode_profiles and hybrid_mode_profiles?
 Note that 'CH' is short for 'Contraction Hierarchies', the underlying technique used to realize speed mode and
 'LM' is short for 'Landmarks', which is the algorithm used for the hybrid mode.

 ## Custom Profiles

 You can take the customization of the routing profiles much further than just selecting one of the default vehicles and
-weightings by using 'custom' profiles that let you adjust the cost function on a much more fine-grained level.
+weightings, by using 'custom' profiles that let you adjust the cost function on a much more fine-grained level.
-A custom profile is based on a 'base' vehicle that you like to adjust.
+Using a custom profile you can make adjustments to a 'base' vehicle.
 By choosing the base vehicle you inherit the road
 accessibilty rules and default speeds of this vehicle, but the custom weighting gives you the freedom to overwrite
 certain parts of the cost function depending on the different road properties.